What are the fundraising trends in the cell therapy market?

 OUR METHODOLOGY TO BUILD THIS TRACKER

-We built this cell therapy funding tracker by reviewing publicly disclosed equity rounds raised by pure-play cell therapy companies across full-year 2024, full-year 2025, and year-to-date 2026 through the start of May.
-A company counts as pure-play when more than 80% of its activity is dedicated to cell-based medicinal products used as drugs, including CAR-T, other engineered immune cells, non-oncology cell-based drugs, regenerative cell therapies, and late-stage therapeutic cell products.
+We built this cell therapy funding tracker by reviewing publicly disclosed equity rounds raised by pure-play cell therapy companies across full-year 2024, full-year 2025, and year-to-date 2026.
+A company counts as pure-play when more than 80% of its activity is dedicated to therapeutic cell products used as drugs to treat disease.

-We applied four filters to build the dataset.
-First, we only included equity rounds, including private venture rounds, IPOs, PIPEs, public offerings, and follow-on offerings when the issuer was a qualifying pure-play cell therapy company.
-Second, we only counted rounds of $300K or more.
-Third, we excluded generic tools, manufacturing infrastructure, CDMOs, standard transplants, minimally manipulated surgical cell preparations, non-cell-based T-cell engagers or antibodies, and companies where cell therapy was not more than 80% of activity.
-Fourth, every entry had to be confirmed by a direct company announcement, press release, tier-1 media report, specialized industry source, or relevant regional publication.
+We applied four core filters.
+First, we only included equity rounds, including public offerings and PIPEs when the company itself raised primary capital.
+Second, we only counted disclosed rounds of $300K or more.
+Third, we only kept pure-play companies under the 80% rule.
+Fourth, every included financing had to be supported by a direct company announcement, press release, investor-relations page, tier-1 media report, specialized industry publication, or relevant regional funding source.

-We excluded grants, debt, structured financings, SPAC transactions, acquisitions, business combinations, manufacturing-only financings, and undisclosed-amount rounds.
-Undisclosed-amount rounds are excluded because including them would distort dollar-based metrics such as total capital, average round size, median round size, category share, regional share, and concentration ratios.
+We excluded grants, debt-only financings, acquisitions, M&A-related consideration, partnerships without primary equity, undisclosed-size rounds, and financings where the equity component could not be isolated.
+Undisclosed-amount rounds are excluded because they would distort dollar-based metrics such as total capital, average round size, median round size, category share, and concentration ratios.

 Related blog posts